 qubes.vm.dispvm – Disposable VM

-A disposable vm implementation
+A disposable qube implementation

 class qubes.vm.dispvm.DispVM(app, xml, *args, **kwargs)[source]